hamidreza-aftabi/OsteoOpt/README.md

 ---

-## 7. License
+## 6. License

 This project is licensed under the GNU General Public License v3.
 See the [LICENSE](LICENSE) file for details.
+Please do not redistribute the current version, as it is intended for review purposes only.

 ---